-Prerequisite: Eligibility for ENG 111.
+Prerequisite: PSY 101, ENG 111, or instructor permission.

+PSY 242 ABNORMAL PSYCHOLOGY

+SOCIOLOGY

+SOC 123 INTRODUCTION TO SOCIOLOGY

-This is an exploratory course that introduces students to the profession and practice of social work and examines the history, principles, functions, and knowledge base of social work.
+Normally Offered: SP (odd years) This is an exploratory course that introduces students to the profession and practice of social work and examines the history, principles, functions, and knowledge base of social work.
 Students are required to do 35-40 hours of volunteer work at human service agencies in addition to scheduled class sessions.
 Co-requisite or Prerequisite: SOC 123.

+SPEECH SPEECH

-SPEECH
+SPE 121 SPEECH COMMUNICATION

+SPE 123 PUBLIC COMMUNICATION

+SPE 126 ORAL INTERPRETATION OF LITERATURE

+SPANISH

+SPN 117 CONVERSATIONAL SPANISH

+SPN 125 SPANISH

+SPN 126 SPANISH